ionic-team/ionic-framework/packages/core/src/components/radio/readme.md

 string

-Reflects the value of the form control.
+the value of the radio.

 ## Events

 #### ionBlur

-Removes focus from input; keystrokes will subsequently go nowhere.
+Emitted when the radio button loses focus.

 #### ionFocus

-Focus on the input element; keystrokes will subsequently go to this element.
+Emitted when the radio button has focus.

 #### ionRadioDidLoad

+Emitted when the radio loads.

 #### ionRadioDidUnload

+Emitted when the radio unloads.

 #### ionSelect

-A single radio button fires an ionSelect event, whereas a radio group fires an ionChange event.
-It would be more common to attach listeners to the radio group, not individual radio buttons.
+Emitted when the radio button is selected.

 #### ionStyle

+Emitted when the styles change.